n-kogo/VideoSwitch/readme.md

     npm run dev

 # Assets
 Assets are nore included in this repo.
-If you'd like to contribute to *Le refuge des souvenirs* projects, felle free to contact me.
+If you'd like to contribute to *Le refuge des souvenirs* project, feel free to contact me.
 A generic version with any number of POV and configurable names will come later.